Service we will provide you

 We would do this for your protection.
 If your insurer is unable to offer cover, we will attempt to locate a similar policy and will automatically replace you with this insurer to ensure you remain covered, again for your protection.
 The appropriate documentation will be sent to you so you can make an informed decision about whether to renew your policy on the new terms.
 In some instances, such as the Direct Debit instruction no longer being active we may be unable to automatically renew your policy.

 If you do not wish us to take this action, please tell us at any time up to 7 days before your renewal date.
 If we do not hear from you to the contrary, we will treat it that you agree to this.
+Should you wish to cancel your policy after the renewal date, a time on risk charge for this period will apply regardless of payment method.

 If you are paying for your policy by Direct Debit, and you are happy with your quote to renew, there will be nothing further for you to arrange.
 Your Direct Debit payments will continue automatically, you will be informed if your payment collection date is going to change as a result.